One-armed dunker Trashaun Willis used to thriving as 'underdog'

 At 6-foot-3, Willis easily snares an offensive rebound for a putback layup during a scrimmage.
 He flashes eagle-eye vision with a shot fake and an incisive pass to a cutting teammate in the paint.
 He sets devastating screens under the basket.

-One of the fibrous, string-like bands in his mother’s amniotic fluid wrapped around Willis’ left arm in the womb, stunting growth from just above the elbow.
+One of the fibrous, string-like bands in his mother’s amniotic fluid wrapped around his arm in the womb, stunting growth from just above the elbow, down.

 Despite what should be a huge setback, Willis prospers with 75 percent of mankind’s most essential athletic tools.